sst/guide/_chapters/working-with-3rd-party-apis.md

 To get started, [**follow the steps outlined in this chapter to create a Stripe account**]({% link _chapters/setup-a-stripe-account.md %}).

 Now with Stripe keys, let's create a billing API.

-Let's get started with first setting up our Stripe account.